Matter over Thread: Configuring Border Router and Linux/macOS controller on separate devices

 The recommended approach for Matter over Thread is to run the Thread Border Router and the Matter controller on separate devices.
 With the Thread Border Router installed on Raspberry Pi, this approach provides support for most functionalities.
 For example, it allows using a mobile controller by providing connectivity between a Wi-Fi network and a Thread network.

 In such setup, Raspberry Pi runs the Thread Border Router, which provides communication between the Thread nodes and the Matter controller.
-The controller can be installed on a PC or a mobile phone.
+The controller can be installed on a PC.
 Both the Thread Border Router and the Matter controller must support IPv6 communication over backbone network, for example Wi-Fi or Ethernet.

 In this PC-based setup, the Matter controller is installed on PC that is running either Linux or macOS, and a dedicated Wi-Fi Access Point and the CHIP Tool Matter controller are used.
 This is the recommended setup.